 Inter-island transportation is mainly through boats owned by locals.
 Within the islands, there are tricycles to take you through short distances.
 Walking is also a good way of getting around, there is much to see and appreciate and walking allows you to linger in spots that interest you.

-One of the most-visited beaches in the island of Romblon is Bon-bon Beach, a 500-meter stretch of powdery white sand that embraced by warm turquoise waters.
+One of the most-visited beaches on the Romblon Island is Bon-bon Beach, a 500-meter stretch of powdery white sand that embraced by warm turquoise waters.
 This beach is well-suited for swimming, the ocean floor has a gradual slope and there is an islet right across the beach that can be reached through a sandbar during low tide.
 The islet offers a private spot for swimming and tanning.
 Close to Bon-bon is Tiamban Beach which similar to the former but has a narrower beachfront.

 Just off the coast of Romblon Island is an islet called Cobrador.
 It is known mainly as the site where high-quality marble is found but it is also home to fine beaches on its eastern side.
 The beach is made of crushed corals and fine white sand that stretches for about a kilometer and features a gradually sloping ocean floor.
 Several guest cottages dot the beachfront.
 Other islands within the municipality of Romblon are Logbon and Alad.